 Using Rutoken ECDSA 3.0

-You will need to download and install the librtpkcs11ecp.so library from the website https://www.rutoken.ru/.
+1. Download and install the librtpkcs11ecp.so library from https://www.rutoken.ru/.

 --init-pin --pin 12345678 --label my_token --login